siravich-khongrod/siravich-khongrod.github.io/README.md

 <img src="listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb/code-query-mongodb.png"/>
 </p>

-Everything orchestrates into a map user interface that is interactive and displays content is most user friendly way as alike the web elements figure above.
+Everything orchestrates into a map user interface that is interactive and displays content is most user friendly.
 <p align="center">
 <img src="listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb/nodejs-leaflet-mongo-arch.png"/>
 </p>

+This is the output of a search query
 <p align="center">
 <img src="listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb/user-interface.png"/>
 </p>